Advice for Recommenders

 If you are also writing a recommendation letter for the applicant’s Stanford graduate degree program, please tailor your answers for each respective application.
 The questions and criteria for the Stanford graduate program are different from those for Knight-Hennessy Scholars.
 We acknowledge that tailoring your recommendation letters requires additional time and effort, but doing so strengthens your support for the candidate in each respective application.

 Submitting Your Online Recommendation Letter

-- We recommend that you submit your recommendation letter a day or two before the October 12, 2022 application deadline.
+- We recommend that you submit your recommendation letter at least one to two days before the application deadline.

 - When the candidate requests a recommendation letter from you in the online application, you will automatically receive an email from Knight-Hennessy Scholars.
 Use the personalized link in the email to begin and submit your online recommendation.
 You must submit your recommendation letter through the online recommendation system.
 We do not accept recommendations or attachments by email.

 - You may start working on the recommendation and save your work as you go.
 You do not need to complete the recommendation in one sitting.

 - Write your letter in a word processing system and upload your letter into the online recommendation system in PDF or Word formats only.
 Until you submit the online recommendation, you may remove and replace that document if needed.
 After you submit the online recommendation, you may no longer edit your letter.

 - You must submit your letter of reference in English.
 If your English is not sufficient to convey complex ideas, write the letter in your native language and have it translated into English.
 Upload the original and the translation as a single document.
 A friend, a colleague, online website, or a paid service may translate the document, but do not ask the applicant to translate the document.